 Colonial Frontier Massacre Groups

 Listed below are groups of mass killings of Aboriginal people.
 These are series of massacres that were carried out in a relatively short space of time.
 Other massacres not listed below may have been part of a series of killings of fewer than 6 people.
-In some cases massacres were committed in the same region but after significant gaps of timei and under different circumstances.
+In some cases massacres were committed in the same region but after significant gaps of time and under different circumstances.

 1827: Quamby Bluff, Western Marshes, VDL/TAS

-The four massacres were carried over 17 days between 26 June and 13 July 1827 against the Pallittorre people from the North nation in Van Diemen’s Land Tasmania (Lutrawita).
+The four massacres were carried over 17 days between 26 June and 13 July 1827 against the Pallittorre people from the North nation in Van Diemen’s Land Tasmania (Lutruwita).
 The massacres were carried out by a party of seven male colonists led by two soldiers, Corporals John Shiners and James Lingan of the 40th Regiment and field constable Thomas Williams, all on foot and assisted by mounted stockmen Thomas Baker, James Cubit, Henry Smith and William White.
 It is estimated that 78 Pallitorre men, women and children were killed in the 4 massacres.
 The massacres were in reprisal for the killing of 4 colonists, including William Knight who was known to abduct Pallittorre women for sex, and for the attempted killing of another.

 Estimated total killed: 78